oracle/fmw-kubernetes/docs-source/content/wccontent-domains/adminguide/configure-load-balancer/nginx.md

      nginx-ingress-ingress-nginx-controller   NodePort    10.97.189.122    <none>            80:30993/TCP,443:30232/TCP    168m
    ```

-#### Deploy tls to access UCM and IBR Managed Servers
+#### Deploy tls to access individual Managed Servers

 1. Deploy tls to securely access the services.
 Only one application can be configured with `ssl-passthrough`.
 A sample tls file for NGINX is shown below for the service `wccinfra-cluster-ucm-cluster` and port `16201`.
 All the applications running on port `16201` can be securely accessed through this ingress.
 For each backend service, create different ingresses as NGINX does not support multiple path/rules with annotation `ssl-passthrough`.
-That is, for `wccinfra-cluster-ucm-cluster`, `wccinfra-cluster-ibr-cluster` and `wccinfra-adminserver`, different ingresses must be created.
+That is, for `wccinfra-cluster-ucm-cluster`, `wccinfra-cluster-ibr-cluster`, `wccinfra-cluster-ipm-cluster`, `wccinfra-cluster-capture-cluster`, `wccinfra-cluster-wccadf-cluster` and `wccinfra-adminserver`, different ingresses must be created.

    ```bash
     $ cd ${WORKDIR}/weblogic-kubernetes-operator/kubernetes/samples/charts/ingress-per-domain/tls